-- declaration of fiscal emergency, the funding model described above shall be reinstated.] - (C) The Office of the City Attorney shall advise and represent the Office of Internal Audit, except that the Office of Internal Audit may[, in consultation with the City Attorney,] [notify the City Attorney should it] select an independent legal counsel to advise and represent the Office [of Internal Audit] as needed in the event of a conflict of interest that [the City Attorney determines cannot otherwise be cured internally.] [could threaten its independence.
-If the City Auditor retains or employs independent legal counsel, the Office of Internal Audit shall be the client and is entitled to the benefits and privileges thereof.] - (D) The Office of Internal Audit shall comply with all [city ordinances and policies] [City rules and regulations] dealing with administrative functions including but not limited to those dealing with personnel[, the merit system,] and procurements. - (E) The Office of Internal Audit shall employ such staff as necessary to carry out its functions as prescribed by this article, including but not limited to the City Auditor, professional audit staff and other staff as may be necessary, subject to budget sufficiency and city personnel [policies and procedures] [rules and regulations].
-The City Auditor has sole authority to hire, promote, set compensation for, discipline or discharge the staff of the Office of Internal Audit in a manner consistent with the [Merit System Ordinance and the Grade Series Pay Plan] [City rules and regulations]. - (F) The Office of Internal Audit shall provide staff support to the Committee and [the Citizens' Independent Salary Commission and] administrative staff support to the Office of the Inspector General. - (G) [The City Auditor will ensure that the internal audit activity remains free of conditions that threaten the ability of the activity to carry out its activities in an unbiased matter.
+- by an official or the City Auditor and at the discretion of the City Auditor [assessments, agreed-upon procedures, compliance reviews, follow-up, and monitoring activities]. - § 2-10-4 CREATION OF THE OFFICE OF INTERNAL AUDIT; RESOURCES; STAFF. - (A) The Office of Internal Audit is created as an independent [and non-partisan] office of city government.
+The Office of Internal Audit is not part of the [city's] [City's] executive branch or the City Council.
+The City Auditor shall report [directly and have unrestricted access] to the Committee.
+[The purpose of the Office of Internal Audit is to provide independent, objective, assurance and non-audit services designed to add value and improve City operations.] - (B) [To provide for independence and prevent undue influence,] [The] [the] Office of Internal Audit shall independently administer its own budget, [recruit, hire, appoint, promote, employ, set compensation for, discipline, or discharge,] and supervise its own staff in compliance with the [city's Merit Ordinance and contractual services policies and procedures] [City rules and regulations].
+[Adequate funding shall be provided to uphold the ability of the Office of the Inspector General to carry out its duties and support its staff and operating expenses.] - (C) The Office of the City Attorney shall advise and represent the Office of Internal Audit, except that the Office of Internal Audit may[, in consultation with the City Attorney,] [select independent legal counsel from the conflict counsel list maintained by the Office of the City Attorney, or other attorney selected with the assistance of and through the City Attorney's Office. select an independent legal counsel to advise and represent the Office as needed in the event of a conflict of interest that the City Attorney determines cannot otherwise be cured internally.] - (D) The Office of Internal Audit shall comply with all [city ordinances and policies] [City rules and regulations] dealing with administrative functions including but not limited to those dealing with personnel[, the merit system,] and procurements. - (E) The Office of Internal Audit shall employ such staff as necessary to carry out its functions as prescribed by this article, including but not limited to

+- 1 the City Auditor, professional audit staff and other staff as may be necessary, - 2 subject to budget sufficiency and city personnel [policies and procedures] - 3 [rules and regulations].
+The City Auditor has sole authority to [recruit, appoint, - 4 employ] hire, promote, set compensation for, discipline or discharge the staff - 5 of the Office of Internal Audit in a manner consistent with the [Merit System - 6 Ordinance and the Grade Series Pay Plan] [City rules and regulations]. - (F) The Office of Internal Audit shall provide staff support to the Committee and [the Citizens' Independent Salary Commission and] administrative staff support to the Office of the Inspector General. - (G) [The City Auditor will ensure that the internal audit activity remains free of conditions that threaten the ability of the activity to carry out its activities in an unbiased matter.
 The internal audit activity will have no direct operational responsibility or authority over any of the activities audited.]